dotnet/csharplang/proposals/extensions.md

 ```

 The search proceeds as follows:
+- If «expr» has an extension type, `Type` is the underlying type of that extension type.
+Otherwise,
+ `Type` is the compile-time type of «expr».
 - Starting with the closest enclosing type declaration, continuing with each type declaration,
   then continuing with each enclosing namespace declaration, and ending with
   the containing compilation unit, successive attempts are made: